Phuong Hong Que (1953- ) is a popular Vietnamese singer.

 In 1979, Phuong Hong Que met and married a physician.
 The couple would have two children, a son and daughter in the years that followed.
 With the onset of tourist arrivals, predominantly Viet Kieu, former nationals of Vietnam, in 1986 Phuong Hong Que became one of the first entrepreneurs to cash in on Vietnam's newly developed booming tourism industry when she along with two of her close friends partnered to open up Phuong Hong Restaurant in Ho Chi Minh City.
 Equipped with a full bar and stage, the restaurant at night would transform into a cabaret which quickly became a favorite spot among Viet Kieu tourists.
 Meanwhile, Phuong Hong Que had also enjoyed a career resurgence as a professional singer during the 1980s.
 Despite her success, she decided to leave behind her life of stability in Vietnam to begin a new life in the United States.
 This decision was by far not an easy one as her husband of 12 years had chosen to remain in Vietnam.
 According to Phuong Hong Que the key factor in making her decision had to do with the futures of her two children.
 In 1991, she along with her mother, younger sister and two children left their native homeland to resettle in Orange County, California.

-of Thai Chau and Phuong Hong Que, Ngay Do (2006)
+Cover Photo of Duet Album of Thai Chau and Phuong Hong Que, Ngay Do (2006) |

 appearances on Paris By Night include her solo performances of Chieu Cuoi Tuan, written by Truc Phuong, a medley of Chuyen Hen Ho and 7 Ngay Doi Mong, written by Nhat Truong and Noi Buon Chau Pha, written by Le Dinh along with several duets with other singers like Duy Quang, Anh Khoa and Son Ca. During the Tet season of 2008, Phuong Hong Que appeared on Paris By Night Volume 85, with singer Ngoc Dan Thanh performing a duet medley of songs written by Nhat Truong, Phut Giao Mua and Ngay Dau Mot Nam.
 This would mark her first return return to the Paris By Night stage in over a decade.
 Phuong Hong Que has also enjoyed a long standing professional association with Asia Productions which has spanned more than two decades beginning in 1994 when she was among the lineup of singers featured on the very first volume of the label's popular live show music video series.
 She has made appearances on many more volumes of Asia Productions' live show music video series which have included several duets with Tuan Vu, Thanh Phong and Giang Tu, as well as a string of memorable performances as a trio together with her former singing partners, Phuong Hong Ngoc and Phuong Hoai Tam, both of which had been members of the Viet Nhi Singing Troupe.
 Phuong Hong Que has recorded for several major overseas Vietnamese music production labels such as Giang Ngoc, Truong Thanh and Tu Quynh and has also formed her own music production label, PHQ Productions, which has released over a dozen of her solo studio albums since its inception in 1991.
 Among her most popular albums produced and released by PHQ Productions have included Dan Ong (1993), Boi Bac (1994), Giong Le (1995) and Chuyen Tinh Khong Doan Ket (1996).
 Phuong Hong Que has also recorded several well-received duet albums together with other singers such as Thai Chau, Nhat Truong and Tuan Vu.